RamseyK/pyskein/doc_src/download.rst

 Download PySkein
 ================

-PySkein runs with Python 3.1 or higher.
-It was mainly tested on 64-bit Linux, but should run on various platforms supported by Python.
+PySkein runs with Python 3.11 or higher.
+It was tested on 64-bit Linux x86-64, macOS arm64, and Windows x86-64, but should run on other platforms supported by Python.
 Due to the design of the Skein algorithm, performance is significantly lower on 32-bit systems.

-Download the most recent version 1.0:

-    * **Source code:** `pyskein-1.0.tar.gz <http://pypi.python.org/packages/source/p/pyskein/pyskein-1.0.tar.gz>`_ (`sig <http://pypi.python.org/packages/source/p/pyskein/pyskein-1.0.tar.gz.asc>`__)

-    * **Windows installer (for Python 3.3):** `pyskein-1.0.win32-py3.3.msi <http://pypi.python.org/packages/3.3/p/pyskein/pyskein-1.0.win32-py3.3.msi>`_ (`sig <http://pypi.python.org/packages/3.3/p/pyskein/pyskein-1.0.win32-py3.3.msi.asc>`__)

-Note: If you have a version of PySkein <0.5 installed, please make sure to manually delete "skein.*" from your Python `site-packages` directory before installing a more recent version.

 Skein versions
 --------------